 We are always looking for volunteers to serve on our various committees.
-The requirements are you must be an active member and have a current (cleared) background screen.
+You must be an active member and have a current, cleared background check to volunteer.

 Current USJA Comittees

-While there are many activities to accomplish and numerous objectives to be met, the USJA Coaching Education and Certification Committee has these main goals; Run clinics and training camps throughout the country to raise the technical skills of coaches and their athletes.
-Run a certification program of outstanding quality emphasizing a comprehensive approach to coaching.Learn More
+The USJA Coaching Education and Certification Committee has these main goals: to run clinics and training camps throughout the country to raise the technical skills of coaches and their athletes, and to run a certification program of outstanding quality emphasizing a comprehensive approach to coaching.Learn More

 Our Kata Committee serves the membership by providing step-by-step descriptions of kata, plus score sheets for judges.
-We suggest you print the guidelines for the kata you are doing, referring often to them for guidance.
-We encourage kata practitioners to attend judo camps and clinics to perfect the kata and for evaluation, perhaps even certification as kata instructor or judge.Learn More
+We suggest you print the guidelines for the kata you are doing and refer to them often for guidance.
+We encourage kata practitioners to attend judo camps and clinics to perfect the kata, for evaluation, and perhaps even for certification as kata instructor or judge.Learn More

-The goal of these coordinators is to facilitate development of judo on all levels.
-The regional coordinator, he/she should contact and encourage many clubs and individuals to participate and host events aimed at increasing participation (via the USJA) in judo.Learn More
+The goal of regional coordinators is to facilitate the development of judo at all levels.
+Regional coordinators contact and encourage many clubs and individuals to participate and host events aimed at increasing participation in judo via the USJA.Learn More

-The mission of this committee is two fold.
-First, to examine the role of judo in the lives of school aged children and teens.
-Secondly, the committee will examine the process of developing partnerships with elementary, middle and high schools with suggestions for implementing judo in local schools in the spirit of “mutual welfare and benefit”.Learn More
+The mission of this committee is two-fold.
+First, the committee will examine the role of judo in the lives of school-aged children and teens.
+Secondly, the committee will examine the process of developing partnerships with elementary, middle, and high schools with suggestions for implementing judo in local schools in the spirit of mutual “welfare and benefit”.Learn More

 We get stuff done!Learn More